-The LCA includes raw material extraction, manufacturing of components by suppliers, in-house assembly, use phase and maintenance of the Electric spreader.
+The LCA includes raw material extraction, manufacturing of components by suppliers, in-house assembly, use phase and maintenance of the Hydraulic spreader.

-The product manufacturing phase includes raw material extraction, manufacturing of components, and assembly of the electric spreader.
+The product manufacturing phase includes raw material extraction, manufacturing of components, and assembly of the hydraulic spreader.

-The use phase consists of the operation of the electrical spreader.
-The spreader operates using electrical energy from the machine to which it is attached to so it does not have its own power source.
+The use phase consists of the operation of the hydraulic spreader.
+The spreader operates on a hydraulic mechanism using electrical energy from the machine to which it is attached to so it does not have its own power source.
 The use phase covers the electricity usage in 80 000 operating hours which is the designed operating hours.
-EU average electric grid mix is used with a GWP100 of 0,324 kgCO2 eq./kWh.
+EU average electric grid mix is used with a GWP100 of 0,324 kgCO2 eg./kWh.